Tahoe — on-panel interface

 Shades & glazing.

 Position by percentage, with named presets for blackout, sheer and astronomical.
-The east-facing master at Qualia closes its sheers automatically at solar noon and reopens at golden hour — a behaviour written once, in software, never touched by the principal.
+East-facing rooms close their sheers automatically at solar noon and reopen at golden hour — a behaviour written once, in software, never touched by the principal.

 iv.